richardso21/vscode-remote-pace/README.md

-# vscode-remote-hpc
+# vscode-remote-pace

-A one-click script to setup and connect vscode to a Slurm-based HPC compute node directly from the remote explorer.
+A one-click script to setup and connect vscode to a Slurm-based HPC compute node (e.g. Georgia Tech PACE ICE/Phoenix/Firebird/etc. login node) directly from the remote explorer.

 ## Features
 - Automatically starts a batch job, or reuses an existing one, for vscode to connect to.
 - No need to manually execute the script on the HPC, just connect from the remote explorer and the script handles everything automagically through `ProxyCommand`.

 ## Requirements
+> __*PACE should meet all of these requirements, leaving here for reference.*__
 - `sshd` must be available on the compute node, installed in `/usr/sbin` or available in the PATH
 - A typical `sshd` installation is required, it must read login keys from `~/.ssh/authorized_keys`
 - You must be allowed to run `sshd` in a batch job on an arbitrary port above 10000, and connect to it from the login node
 - The `nc` command (netcat) must be available on the HPC login node
 - Names of Slurm nodes must resolve to their internal IP addresses